marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 }
 ```

-**Voilà - we successfully parsed our markdown files, extracted links, and created a mapping table.
+**Voilà, we successfully parsed our markdown files, extracted links, and created a mapping table.
 With this mapping table we can easily match documents and links.
 The next sections discuss how we can implement that mapping.**

 ## Extracting Document Titles

 Our links have to map against some sort of name or title.
-In our case we are using the document title as the matching target.
-However, you could also use for example the first heading in you markdown file.
-It's just important that we create a map of titles that the document links map can use for consecutive linking.
+In our case, we are using the document name of each file as the matching target (you could also use e.g. the first heading in you markdown file).
+It is only important to create a map of titles that the `documentsLinksMap` can use for linking.
-Therefore, we add a new function for extracting document titles
+Therefore, we add a new function for extracting document titles:

 ```ts
 function buildDocumentsTitleMap(files: FileSystemDocument[]) {